Dense generic well-rounded lattices: Tame lattices

 \subsection{Dual lattices}

-In this section, we show that the dual of a lattice of the form $\LLL$ is a scaled version of $\LL$ (Proposition \ref{prop:5}), and that the dual of a tame lattice is also tame (Lemma \ref{lem:lag_dual}).
-The most general result is Theorem \ref{DualOfLinearLattices}, which says that the dual of a lattice of the form $\LLLL$ is of the same type.
+In this section we show that the dual of a lattice of the form $\LLL$ is a scaled version of $\LL$ (Proposition \ref{prop:5}), and that the dual of a tame lattice is also tame (Lemma \ref{lem:lag_dual}).
+The most general result is Theorem \ref{DualOfLinearLattices}, which says that lattices of the form $\LLLL$, with some conditions on the parameters $r,s,$ are closed, modulo scaling, under duality.

 \begin{proposition} Let $n\geq 2$ be an integer and let $\mathcal{L}\subset\R^n$ be a tame lattice with a Lagrangian basis $\set{\B{e}_1,\dots,\B{e}_n}$.
 Let $a:=\ideal{\B{e}_1,\B{e}_1}$ and $h:=-\ideal{\B{e}_1,\B{e}_2}$.
 Let $r,s$ be integers such that $0\neq |r|<n$.
 Suppose that $s=rh$.
 Then the dual lattice of $\LL_{\B{v}_1}^{(r,s)}$ is $\frac{1}{r(a+h)}\LL$. \end{proposition}